The Importance of Sensory Play and Playgrounds

 From day one, a child’s brain is wired to use their senses to explore the world around them.
-Even before they can talk, babies put things in their mouths, make noises, and grab anything they can get their hands on.
-As children grow older, this natural inclination to explore continues — they bang on pots and pans, taste new foods and listen to music.
+Even before they can talk, babies make noise, put things in their mouths and grab anything they can get their hands on.
+As kids grow older, this natural inclination to explore continues — they bang on pots and pans, taste new foods and listen to music.

 Sensory experiences are essential for brain development in all children.
-For children with an autism spectrum disorder, ADHD, or another sensory disorder, sensory experiences can be more challenging.
-Some children who have sensory challenges may be over-sensitive to loud noises, harsh tastes, or rough textures.
-Other children may be under-sensitive to certain sensory experiences, meaning that they aren’t aware of how much pressure they’re using when they hug a friend or they easily lose their balance because they don’t know where their body is positioned in space.
+For children with an autism spectrum disorder, ADHD or another sensory disorder, sensory experiences can be more challenging.
+Some kids with sensory challenges may be sensitive to intense noise, overwhelming tastes or certain textures.
+Other children may be under-sensitive to certain sensory experiences, meaning they are unaware of how much pressure they’re using when they hug a friend or quickly lose their balance because they don’t know where their body is positioned in space.

-Playgrounds were invented in the late 1800s in response to the need to create urban spaces where children could safely run, jump, and play.
-Teachers, medical professionals, and community leaders quickly realized these play spaces were essential to good physical health, brain development, and socialization among children of all ages and classes.
+Playgrounds were invented in the late 1800s in response to the need to create urban spaces where kids could jump and play.
+Teachers, medical professionals and community leaders quickly realized these play spaces were essential to good physical health, brain development and socialization among kids of all ages and classes.

-Sensory development is the brain’s way of exploring the world through the five senses — touch, taste, smell, sight, and sound.
-Exploring the world through these senses allows a child to discover and understand how the world works.
-A sensory experience can be the smell of vinegar in a science experiment, the sound of the piano during a music lesson, or a trip to the local airport to watch, and hear, planes take off.
+Sensory development describes how the brain makes sense of the world using the classic five senses.
+These senses — sight, smell, sound, touch and taste — help kids understand how the world works on their terms.
+A sensory experience can be the smell of vinegar in a science experiment, the sound of the piano during a music lesson or a trip to the local airport to watch and hear planes take off.

-Sensory activities have also been expanded beyond the five senses to include a child’s sense of balance and their ability to judge positioning in space.
-As children grow, their brains — and their sensory development — expand, too.
+Sensory activities expand beyond the classic five senses to include a kid’s sense of balance and ability to judge positioning in space.
+As kids grow, their brains and sensory development expand.
 In recent years, there has been an increasing focus on the importance of sensory skills in a child’s development.
-Sensory learning has been incorporated into the classroom but has been found to be incredibly effective when sensory learning is incorporated into play.
+Sensory learning has been incorporated into the classroom.
+It has also been found to be incredibly effective when sensory learning is incorporated into play.
 This is where the term “sensory play” comes in.

-Sensory play isn’t just something to be done at a table in a classroom.
-Sensory experiences are a vital way of exploring the world we live in, especially the outdoors.
-When children are outside in their yard or at a park, they can use their senses to explore things like the rough bark on trees, the cool dirt under their feet, or the slimy earthworm living under a rock.
+Sensory play is important because sensory experiences are a vital way we explore our world.
+When children are outside in their yard or at a park, they can use their senses to explore things like the rough bark on trees, the cool dirt under their feet or the slimy earthworm living under a rock.

 Sensory play is important to a child’s overall development and growth.
-Modern playgrounds can also provide a variety of opportunities for sensory experiences.
-It also has a significant impact on the way a child develops, including:
+Modern playgrounds can also provide a variety of opportunities for sensory play for kids on the autism spectrum or with a sensory processing disorder.
+It can also have a significant impact on a child’s development:

 1. Cognitive Development

 Sensory play and brain development go hand in hand.
-Children learn to balance as they walk, respond when a parent calls them, and taste new foods.
-All of these contribute to the brain’s growth at that time and prepare it for continued growth and development later on.
+Kids learn to balance as they walk, respond when a parent calls them and taste new foods.
+All these contribute to the brain’s growth and prepare it for continued growth and development later.